ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 connection.
 When forwarding mode is not negotiated, the length MUST be zero.

 Virtual Target Connection ID
-: The Proxy chosen connection ID that the client MUST use when sending packets in forwarding mode.
+: The Proxy-chosen connection ID that the client MUST use when sending packets in forwarding mode.
 The proxy rewrites forwarding mode packets to contain the correct Target Connection ID prior to forwarding them on to the Target.